 IMPORTANT: Computed properties can currently only be updated by editing the YAML; it is not possible to change them using Graphical Edit.
-Changing a computed property should only be done by someone who is experienced with YAML.
+This is something that should only be done by someone who has experience with YAML.

 Compose function

 The Compose function combines any properties in the same data type instance into a general string.
 This will almost always be the first property and will act as the display name that can be seen throughout the database.